|Our treks||Expeditions||Contact us||About us||Photos|

 In our own way we are making history and now with cameras with GPS etc, we can share our knowledge more effectively.

 Why Project Himalaya?
 We really care and offer amazing service in every detail, our trek service is better (or at minimum equal) to any other company so that you can just turn up with the right gear and enjoy.

-WE have had a slow ongoing affair with the region.
+We have had a slow ongoing affair with exploring the region.

 2003 Caravan 6666 exploration with Richard and Nicola: we climbed five (!)
 6000m peaks, including the devilish 6666m, some Mentoks and spied this "unknown" peak again (below), and some of the mysterious "Rupshu ice field", as pilots call it.

 2002 Caravan Explorer 6000: from Pang we pioneered our classic Caravan HIGH route - the lowest passes were around 5700m, the highest was 6000m and of course a couple of us peaked over 6000m.
 September was cold!

 2001 Caravan 6666: in retrospect it was this 39 day trek that started my fascination with the region.
 We eyed many peaks (climbed on later trips) and, climbed Chamser Kangri 6622 and Lungser Kangri 6666m.
 An all time classic trek.

 This photo has haunted me since 2003, finally we will climb this peak!

 We plan to follow the itinerary however roads wash out, or are extended, occasionally people get sick, logistical challenges arise, or we hear of a better campsite, and so we will adapt it as we see is needed.